dongshengmu/dmu_blog/contents/articles/fda/index.md

 template: article.jade
 ---

-Field Data Analyzer is expert system framework designed for troubleshooting, which analyses vast amount of field escalation data with a set of analytical engines, based on an extensible knowledge base.
+Field Data Analyzer is an expert system framework designed for troubleshooting, which analyses vast amount of field escalation data with a set of analytical engines, based on an extensible knowledge base.

 * * *